Outer approximation algorithms for convex vector optimization problems: Main computational results

-In the tables throughout, we report the total number of models to choose a vertex (VS), the number of scalarizations solved throughout the algorithm (SC), the cardinality of the solution set (Card), the CPU time (T), the realized approximation error (Err), and the hypervolume gap (HG).
+In the tables throughout, we report the total number of models solved to choose a vertex (VS), the number of scalarizations solved throughout the algorithm (SC), the cardinality of the solution set (Card), the CPU time (T), the realized approximation error (Err), and the hypervolume gap (HG).
 Note that VS is positive only for the algorithms in \Cref{sect:alg_literature} as the others do not solve models to select vertices.
-The realized approximation is error is $d_H(P^K,\P)$.
-For Example 5 with $p=3$, we generate 20 instances as explained in \Cref{sect:examples} and report the averages of the results; whereas for $p=4$, we generate 3 instances and report the results of each instance separately.
-We use \emph{bensolve tools} to find the vertices of polytopes and convhulln() function in MATLAB to compute HG values.
+The realized approximation error is $d_H(P^K,\P)$.
+For Example 5 with $p=3$, we generate 20 instances as explained in \Cref{sect:examples} and report the averages of the results; whereas\revv{,} for $p=4$, we generate 3 instances and report the results of each instance separately.
+We use \revv{the} convhulln() function in MATLAB to compute HG values.
 The ones that could not be calculated are given as (-) in the tables.